220808-Java-React-Enterprise/Chuong-Melissa-P1/README.md

 ## Project Description

 Melissa Clark and John Nguyen created a Reimbursement System that allows multiple users to log in with different credentials and receive reimbursement for costs they have accrued through their company.
-Using JWT we are able to give each use different permissions accourding to their roles as shown below.
+Using JWT we are able to give each user different permissions accourding to their roles as shown below.

 ### Project Management
   Agile Methodology